 Don't forget to subscribe to our Weekly Newsletter to be kept up-to-date on all of the latest and greatest recipes!

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

 "Keto" recipes on the web may not be appropriate for those using ketogenic diets as part of their medical nutrition therapy.
 That includes this recipe.

 The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 - If your frozen strawberries are large, chop them up a little smaller.